xieweiAlex/English_Learning/words-review.md

 He had an unshakable **premonition** that he would die. -
 Speaking of her love, has become a romantic **balderdash**. -
 I’ll write it down and think of it when I can do so productively, but I’m no longer allowed to **wallow** in my past pain. -
-His bathroom is a brilliant **pastiche** of expensive interior design. -
 He regarded the young man as **feckless** and irresponsible. -
 We looked out upon a scene of **desolation** and ruin. -